crt25/collimator/docs/python/python.md

 ## Auto-Installing a Modified Version of `otter-grader`

-To each sessioh that is attached to a notebook widget, we attach a listener that is called whenever the kernel changes.
+To each session that is attached to a notebook widget, we attach a listener that is called whenever the kernel changes.

 This listener pre-installs [our modified version of `otter-grader`](https://github.com/crt25/otter-grader) with all its dependencies.